sandialabs/PyRIID/README.md

 ## Copyright

-Full copyright details are outlined [here](https://github.com/sandialabs/PyRIID/blob/main/NOTICE.md)
+Full copyright details can be found [here](https://github.com/sandialabs/PyRIID/blob/main/NOTICE.md).

-## Acknowlegements
+## Acknowledgements

 **Thank you** to the U.S. Department of Energy, National Nuclear Security Administration, Office of Defense Nuclear Nonproliferation Research and Development (DNN R&D) for funding that has led to version `2.x`.

 Additionally, **thank you** to the following individuals who have provided invaluable subject-matter expertise:

+- Paul Thelen (also an author)
 - Ben Maestas
 - Greg Thoreson
 - Michael Enghauser